thomasin-rawle/NC-News/feedback.md

 ## Functionality

-- [?]
-Some way to log in (should be very obvious to hiring partners) - perhaps not obvious you don’t need a password!
+- [x] Some way to log in (should be very obvious to hiring partners) - perhaps not obvious you don’t need a password!
 Perhaps autofill this?
 Or remove the password box entirely.
 - [x] Some indication of who is logged in
 - [x] A way to log out
 - [x] Serves all articles / top articles